computology/packagecloud-ruby/README.md

   ```

-  When specifiying your repository name, you should use just the name and not
+  When specifying your repository name, you should use just the name and not
   the fully qualified name (fqname).

   For example: